clojure/data.alpha.replicant-server/readme.md

 A Clojure a library providing remote implementations of the Clojure data structures and a remote REPL server hosted over prepl.

+This software is considered an alpha release and subject to change.

 ## Rationale

 While the ability to connect to Clojure REPLs over a wire is a powerful lever for programmers, the transport of data over an active connection is problemmatic in numerous ways: